 Examples salary split situations

 The general situation as described above is just one in which a salary split is created; this may also arise in the following situations (among others):

-For an employee residing outside the Netherlands while being covered for social security in his/her home country, a salary split with the Netherlands can be attractive.
-Given an indicative Dutch-sourced gross taxable income of € 50,000, the overall tax burden would be approximately 16% (in 2022).
-If the 30% ruling applies, the tax burden on a Dutch sourced gross taxable income of € 50,000 would be approximately 7% (in 2022).
+For an employee residing outside the Netherlands who is covered by social security in his/her home country, a salary split with the Netherlands can be especially attractive.
+Given an indicative Dutch-sourced gross taxable income of € 60,000, the overall tax burden would be approximately 20% (in 2023).
+If the 30% ruling applies, the tax burden on a Dutch sourced gross taxable income of € 60,000 would be approximately 9% (in 2023).
 For more detailed information on the 30% ruling please see our 30% ruling memo.

 If the avoidance of double taxation by the home country (exemption method) exceeds the tax obligation in the host country, a salary split can be beneficial.
 However, if the employee has substantial tax reductions in his/her home country, or if the average tax rate in the host country is higher than that of the home country, the outcome could be unfavourable.

 This example is a simplified illustration of how a salary split works in practice.
 The tax rates shown are fictitious.